 Suggestions

-Add a concrete example of a good multiple-choice question and a sample 200-300 word design section to make the skill more actionable.
+Add a concrete example showing a sample brainstorming question (multiple choice format) and a sample 200-300 word design section output to make the guidance more actionable.

 Validation